 What better way to relax than to take a canoe silently downstream along the Hillsborough River, looking at wildlife.
 At Canoe Escape, canoe rides start at one hour and can be booked up to an all-day adventure.
 See ibis, deer, turtles, birds and even alligators.
 Canoe Escape is located 16 miles outside of Tampa at John B. Sergeant Park.

-is your thing, go with this friendly charter to experience the best diving Tampa has to offer.
+If scuba diving is your thing, go with this friendly charter to experience the best diving Tampa has to offer.
 The owners are very experienced divers and know how to find the best artificial reefs, ledges and shipwrecks.
-They operate a coast guard-inspected and certified dive boat, run trips March to November and are located next to the Seminole boat ramp in Clearwater
+They operate a coast guard-inspected and certified dive boat, run trips March to November and are located next to the Seminole boat ramp in Clearwater.

 This company offers boutique boat and kayak ecotours from Clearwater.
 The boat tours are aboard a 14-passenger custom designed vessel, built for shallow water tours.
 The tour covers a 20-mile area including popular sites, wildlife habitats and the backwater channels of Tampa Bay.
 Reserve in advance during season at the Gulfport Municipal Marina in St Petersburg.
 Boat tours leave from Gulfport Municipal Marina and kayak tours leave from the marina in Clam Bayou Nature Preserve.